wyang19a/compounding-log-client/README.md

 - Ajax
 - JQuery

-### Unsolved problems
+### TODOS
-- Getting recipe update and delete to display updated table on button click.
+- Recipe `UPDATE` and `DELETE` refreshes the list.
-- Bootstrap modal not closing on submit.
+- Fix bootstrap modal not closing on submit.

-- Table scroll and search (I couldn't link mdbootstrap)
+### Thoughts
+It was challenging for me to implement all the CRUD routes properly between three resources I had, but it was a great practice designing my own RESTful API and connecting it to frontend.
+I had lots of struggle and small successes while working on this project.